 Remove Package With Configuration

-Normally removing package will uninstall the package binary files and documentation.
+Normally removing the package will uninstall the package binary files and documentation.
 Configuration files are do not removed for future installation.
 If we want to remove configuration files too we need to provide –purge option.

 $ sudo apt-get --purge remove nginx